Visit Winona’s Short List: Top 5 Paddling Spots

 3. Perrot State Park

 Perrot State Park, where the Trempealeau River meets the Mississippi River, offers breathtaking views from 500-foot bluffs.
 The river bank and surrounding wetlands provide wonderful habitat for the many migratory birds that travel through this area twice a year.
+Explore Trempealeau Bay as the voyageurs did on our 3.4-mile looped canoe trail.
+The trail is marked by blue/white directional signs and takes about 2-3 hours to complete.
+Canoes and kayaks are available to rent at the park headquarters.
+There is an adaptive kayak and launching chariot also available through the rental program.
+Please call the property for more information.

 4. McNally Landing